Genital Crabs And Pubic Lice

 Crabs Symptoms Do I Have Crabs?

-As with many STDs and STIs, sometimes people exhibit no symptoms from genital crabs.
+As with many STDs, sometimes people exhibit no symptoms from genital crabs.
 Generally the symptoms you will have are simply irritation and itching in the genital area.
 It's very hard to see crabs or pubic lice because of their obvious small size.
 So in order to better understand genital crabs let's learn a little about them.

 There are three stages in a genital crabs life.